Division of Jagajaga: History

 The Division was proclaimed at the redistribution of 14 September 1984, and was first contested at the 1984 election.
-The division replaced the western half of the abolished Division of Diamond Valley, with the eastern half becoming the Division of Menzies.
 It was named after three Wurundjeri Aboriginal Australian men who supposedly made the Batman Treaty with the party of early colonial settler and one of the founders of Melbourne, John Batman in 1835.

 The Division has always been a marginal-to-safe Labor seat.
-It was first held by Peter Staples, who served as a minister under Bob Hawke and Paul Keating.
+It was first held by Peter Staples, who was the previous member for Diamond Valley.
+Staples served as a minister under Bob Hawke and Paul Keating.
 Staples retired in 1996 and was replaced by Jenny Macklin, who has held the seat prior to her retirement in 2018.
 Macklin served as Deputy Leader of the Australian Labor Party under Simon Crean, Mark Latham and Kim Beazley, as well as a minister under Kevin Rudd and Julia Gillard.
 In 2018, Macklin announced her retirement from politics.
 Kate Thwaites replaced Macklin as Labor's candidate for the area and subsequently won the seat in the 2019 Australian federal election.